 I wrote it a few years ago.
 Back in those days, I was starting to work as a UI Designer (who also writes their own HTML and CSS) and I didn't care much about semantic (My bad, Shame on me!).
 But now that I've received likes, comments and mentions on it, I choose it to begin this remake process.
-By the way I recently add to it a quick link to a new one, so if people find the old one they can easily go to a better example.
+By the way I recently add a link to the remake, so if you find the old one, please go and see the new one.

 I realized that my old pen was poorly written (Poor pen, I feel bad for him.
 But it was necessary :) ).

 To improve Semantics I started by searching how to properly write a form in HTML.
 And I found a great reference of How to structure and HTML form on MDN.
 If you are about to start writing a form, and you don't know exactly how to do it.
-I recommend you to read more about it, before starting.
-Because forms are often used to catch a user's input, so that's important.
+I recommend you to read more about it.
+Forms are used to catch user's input, so that's important.

-Then I made a simple but, in my opinion a better design to improve the Experience.
-As you are about to see, I added a submit button (What form does not have a submit button?
-Oh wait, mine doesn't... the old one :( ), I also included an SVG icon for each of the options (radio buttons) that represents each label.
+Then I made a simplier, but (in my opinion) a better design to improve User Experience.
+As you are about to see, I added a submit button, included an SVG icon for each of the options (radio buttons) which represent each label.
 I took as a reference this Sara Soueidan's pen.